Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Court at the Hanseatic Higher Regional Court – specialized in insurance, transport, shipping, and traffic

-Source: Press Release of the Free and Hanseatic City of Hamburg, Commercial Court Hamburg
+Source: Press release of the Free and Hanseatic City of Hamburg, Commercial Court Hamburg

 • Commercial Court at the Higher Regional Court of Frankfurt – planned for 1 July 2025